De La Rue - Onoto

 - Short article on Onoto pens

-- Official website of the company refounded in 2004, with various historical information
+- Page on the company website, refounded in 2004, with various historical information

 - Article on the repair of Onoto pens